-A UE needs to register with the network to get authorized to receive services, to enable mobility tracking and to enable reachability.
-The Registration procedure is used e.g. when the UE needs to initially register to the 5G system, upon mobility procedure when the UE changes to a new Tracking area (TA) in idle mode and when the UE performs a periodic update (due to a predefined time period of inactivity), etc.
+A UE needs to register with the network to get authorised to receive services, to enable mobility tracking and to enable reachability.
+The Registration procedure is used when the UE needs to perform initial registration to the 5G system, mobility registration update upon changing to a new Tracking area (TA) in idle mode, when the UE performs a periodic registration update (due to a predefined time period of inactivity), and additionally when the UE needs to update its capabilities or protocol parameters that are negotiated in Registration procedure.

-Editor's note: It is FFS whether to add a reference to TS 23.501 for a complete list of triggers for initiating the registration procedure.
+The General Registration call flow in clause 4.2.2.2.2 applies on all these registration procedures, but the periodic registration need not include all parameters that are used in other registration cases.